guvenacar/MLP/CURRENT_STATUS.md

    - DO NOT rebuild or modify!

 5. ✅ **Control Flow Module** (`melp/C/stage0/modules/control_flow/`)
-   - Status: COMPLETE - if-else, while loops, for loops
+   - Status: COMPLETE - if-else, while loops with body statements, for loops
    - Binary: `control_flow_standalone` (working)
    - Features:
      - if condition then ... else ... end if
-     - while condition ... end while
+     - while condition ... end while (with full body statement parsing)
+       - Fully parses body statements (assignments, print, etc.)
+       - Generates complete assembly with loop body
+       - Example: `while counter < 5` with `counter = counter + 1` inside
      - for i = start to end ... end for
    - Assembly generation with labels working
    - DO NOT rebuild or modify!